mailjet/api-documentation/guides/_account-management.md

 ```

-To list your API keys , you just need to do a <code>GET</code> request on the <code>[/apikey](/email-api/v3/apikey/)</code>.
+To list your API keys , you just need to do a <code>GET</code> request on the <code>[/apikey](/reference/email/settings/api-key-configuration/#v3_get_apikey)</code>.

 <div></div>

-###Deactivate
+### Deactivate

 You can deactivate an API key with a <code>PUT</code> request with a payload containing the <code>IsActive</code> property.

-##Metasender
+## Metasender

 When using sub API keys, you will need by default to setup all your senders as they are not shared.
 In case you want to use the same sender or sender domain on all your sub API keys, you can request the validation of a metasender by our support team.

-This metasender will be authorised on all your API keys and validate automaticaly the use of any additional sender matching this metasender.
+This metasender will be authorized on all your API keys and validate automatically the use of any additional senders matching this metasender.